Root your creative practice in attunement to yourself and the earth.

 Scholarships

-Scholarships are available for BIPOC and low income students.
-If interested, please complete an interest form here by December 20th.
+Partial scholarships are available for BIPOC and low income students.
+If interested, please complete an interest form here.
+These scholarships make the course essentially sliding scale with options of 30-70% off.
 Please don’t be shy!